Apprenticeship: Nigeria

 The Igbo apprentice system is a framework of formal and informal indentured agreements between parties that ultimately facilitate burgeoning entrepreneurial communities within the Igbos.
 It is an economic model practiced widely by Igbos and originated in South-Eastern Nigeria.
 Its purposes were and still remains to spur economic growth and stability, and sustainable livelihood by financing and investing in human resources through vocational training.

 Pakistan

-In Pakistan, the Apprenticeship Training is implemented under a National Apprenticeship Ordinance 1962 and Apprenticeship Rules 1966.
-It regulates apprenticeship programs in industry and a TVET institute for theoretical instructions.
-It is obligatory for industry having fifty or more workers in an apprenticeable trade to operate apprenticeship training in the industry.
-Entire cost of training is borne by industry including wages to apprentices.
-The provincial governments through Technical Education & Vocational Training Authorities (Punjab TEVTA, Sindh TEVTA, KP TEVTA, Balochistan TEVTA and AJK TEVTA) enforce implementation of apprenticeship.
+In Pakistan, apprenticeship training is implemented under the National Apprenticeship Ordinance 1962 and Apprenticeship Rules 1966, which regulate programs across industries in conjunction with Technical and Vocational Education and Training (TVET) institutes.
+For companies with over fifty workers in apprenticeable trades, it is mandatory to do apprenticeship training.
+All costs, including wages, are covered by the industry.
+Enforcement is carried out by provincial governments through various TEVTAs, such as Punjab TEVTA, Sindh TEVTA, KP TEVTA, Balochistan TEVTA, and AJK TEVTA.

-The training period varies for different trades ranging from 1–4 years.
-As of 2015, more than 30,000 apprentices are being trained in 2,751 industries in 276 trades across Pakistan.
-This figure constitutes less than 10% of institution based Vocational Training i.e. more than 350 thousand annually.
+The training period varies by trade, from one to four years.
+As of 2015, more than 30,000 apprentices were being trained in 2,751 industries across 276 trades.
+This accounts for less than 10% of the over 350,000 institution-based vocational trainees produced annually.

-Recently, Government of Pakistan through National Vocational & Technical Training Commission (NAVTTC) has initiated to reform existing system of apprenticeship.
-Highlights of the modern apprenticeship system are:
+The Government of Pakistan, through the National Vocational & Technical Training Commission, has begun reforms to modernize the apprenticeship system.
+Key aspects include: